Lithonia, Georgia

 "Lithonia" means "city/town of stone".
 Lithonia is in the heart of the Georgian granite-quarrying and viewing region, hence the name of the town, from the Greek lithos, for “stone”.
 The huge nearby Stone Mountain is composed of granite, while the Lithonia gneiss is a form of metamorphic rock.
 The Stone Mountain granite is younger than, and has intruded the Lithonia gneiss.
 The area has a history of rock quarries.
 The mines were served by the Georgia Railroad and Atlanta, Stone Mountain & Lithonia Railway.
 Some of the rock quarries have been converted to parkland, and the rail lines to rail-trail.

-Lithonia is one of the gateways to the Arabia Mountain National Heritage Area, which is largely contained inside Stonecrest, GA.
+Lithonia is one of the gateways to the Arabia Mountain National Heritage Area, which is largely contained inside Stonecrest, Georgia.

 Geography

 Lithonia is located in southeastern DeKalb County at 33°42′46″N 84°6′21″W (33.712658, -84.105897).
 Interstate 20 passes just south of the community, with access from Exits 74 and 75.
 Lithonia is 18 mi east of the center of Atlanta.
 Some areas in extreme southern Gwinnett County use a Lithonia postal address near the county line.

 According to the United States Census Bureau, the city has a total area of 2.3 km2, all land.